fede-mat/buffon/README.md

 Acknowledgments
 This code is inspired by Buffon's Needle Experiment and aims to provide a visual understanding of the problem.
 Special thanks to Georges-Louis Leclerc, Comte de Buffon for proposing this intriguing problem.

+Note
+I'll try to release a R version as soon as possible in order to use others probability distribution for sampling the data.